alexfernandez/alexfernandez.github.io/2020/insane-plane-prices.md

 ## Bizarrities and Excentrologies

-There are some phenomena that just defy what little common sense we may have left.
+There are some phenomena that just defy what little common sense we may have left after this visit to the madhouse of plane ticket pricing.

 ### Stopovers